Crystal (character): War of Kings

 Crystal's marriage to Ronan proceeds, even following Black Bolt's decision to usurp the throne of the Kree.
 She comes to accept the idea of the marriage, defending it to her sister-in-law Polaris as a matter of statecraft (though there are indications that Ronan wishes for more).
 The wedding proceedings are interrupted by the Shi'ar Imperial Guard, who attack as part of Emperor Vulcan's invasion of the Kree Imperium.
 Ronan is beaten nearly to death in this attack.
 While visiting Ronan in recuperation, Crystal inadvertently helps rally the Kree people when she shows compassion towards a ward filled with injured Kree commoners, acts which (thanks to her sister in law Polaris) were eventually broadcast over the Kree networks.
 This has led to her being referred to as the "people's princess" among some of the Kree people.

 When Black Bolt attempted to set off an explosion that would spread the Terrigen Mists across the galaxy, reasoning that this action would render all equal, Crystal defied his orders and risked her life to take Lockjaw to confront him, disabling the Terrigen qualities of the explosion and convincing Black Bolt that the powers that would be created by his plan would cause more harm than good.
 Although Black Bolt acknowledged her wisdom, an attack by Vulcan meant that Black Bolt was kept too busy to accompany Crystal and Lockjaw when they were forced to flee before the bomb — now a simple explosive device — went off, apparently killing Black Bolt and Vulcan.
 After some time with Medusa ruling in Black Bolt's stead, he is resurrected and returns to the throne.
 Shortly thereafter, Black Bolt makes a decree that the Inhumans would return to Earth, leaving Ronan the Accuser in charge of the empire; Crystal is given the choice to leave with the royal family or stay by her husband.
 She decides to stay with family.

-During the Civil War II storyline, Crystal and Medusa introduce the Inhuman Ulysses to Captain Marvel, War Machine, and Black Panther.
+In Civil War II, Crystal and Medusa introduce the Inhuman Ulysses Cain to Captain Marvel, War Machine, and Black Panther.
 Crystal was present when Iron Man infiltrated New Attilan to claim Ulysses.
 Iron Man managed to defeat Crystal.
 She later joined Medusa, Karnak, and the other Inhumans with them in their trip to Stark Tower to reclaim Ulysses.
 During the confrontation with Iron Man, Crystal was present when Ulysses' latest vision projected to everyone present showing a rampaging Hulk standing over the corpses of the superheroes.

 During the Inhumans vs. X-Men storyline, Crystal and Gorgon are ambushed by Magneto.